nrennie/PrettyPDF/README.md

 ``` bash
 quarto install extension nrennie/PrettyPDF
 ```
-Note that you will need to update the output format to `format: PrettyPDF-pdf` to enable use of the extension.
+Note that you will need to update the output format to `format: PrettyPDF-pdf` or `format: PrettyPDF-typst` to enable use of the extension.

-## Changing colours and logo
+## Adjusting LaTeX Styling

-If you want to update this template to use a different colour or logo, open up the `_extensions/nrennie/PrettyPDF/PrettyPDF.tex` file after you have installed the extension.
+If you want to update the LaTeX version of this template to use a different colour or logo, open up the `_extensions/nrennie/PrettyPDF/PrettyPDF.tex` file after you have installed the extension.

 ### Logo